- What are disaggregations and what information do I need to define them?

 To change your primary disaggregation, you can drag your preferred disaggregation to the top of the list.

-Note: Changing the primary disaggregation for direct-entry indicators will delete all data for that indicator.
+Note: Changing the primary disaggregation for direct-entry indicators will delete all numerical indicator results for that indicator, for all reporting periods and all activities.
+Indicator comments are unaffected.

 For parallel-disaggregated indicators, you will only see the primary disaggregation totals in these situations: